Rescue. Recovery. Redemption.Reformation.

 I can’t promise you anything.
 I can’t promise fulfillment or a happy ending.
 I can only promise that I will do my absolute best to take positive action and share my experiences.

-I have a beautiful wife (M.) who has been very successful both academically and professionally.
-She and I began dating during our sophomore year of high school in 2003 and were married in 2014.
+In spite of all this, I have a beautiful wife who has been very successful both academically and professionally.
+She and I began dating during our sophomore year of high school in 2003 and were married five years ago.
 She has, quite frankly, been through absolute hell.
 From financial insecurity to unreliable income, legal consequences and promises unkept, she has remained by my side.
 I am absolutely unworthy but I am filled with gratitude.
-I am also grateful that she is an admin on this blog and will submit posts from time to time as she wishes.
-We do not approve or review each other’s posts so as to “keep it real.”
 We also have a golden retriever named Bun, whom my wife and I consider to be one of the most wonderful gifts in our lives.
 Then there is Lemur.
 He is a cat.
 He vomits on the floor and destroys furniture.
-We sometimes encounter difficulty appreciating him.
+I sometimes encounter difficulty appreciating him.

-I’m probably not as bad as I’d like to think I am and I’m definitely not as good as I’d like to be.
+I’m probably not as bad as I think I am and I’m definitely not as good as I’d like to be.
 I’m just another person sitting on this crazy bus called life searching for truth and peace.

 You will always have my honesty as none of this really matters if it is not real.